panphora/hyper-morph/README.md

 ## Matching Priority

 1. **ID match** — Elements with matching `id` in subtree (Idiomorph's original logic)
-2. **HyperMatch** — Content-based matching for anonymous elements
+2. **HyperMorph** — Content-based matching for anonymous elements
 3. **Soft match** — Same tag/nodeType as fallback

-Elements with `id` attributes are excluded from HyperMatch and handled by ID-based logic.
+Elements with `id` attributes are excluded from HyperMorph and handled by ID-based logic.

 ---